wzr78998/CMG/README.md

 # CMG
-It is codes demo for paper "Inducing Causal Meta-knowledge from Virtual Domain: Causal Meta-generalization for Hyperspectral Domain Generalization"
+This is a code demo for the paper 'Inducing Causal Meta-Knowledge from Virtual Domains: Causal Meta-Generalization for Hyperspectral Domain Generalization.